ai-background-remover/ai-background-remover/README.md

 # AI Background Remover - 100% Free, No Sign-up Required

-AI Background Remover is a completely free online background removal tool, with no registration required, no watermarks, and no usage limits.
+AI Background Remover is a completely free online background removal tool, with no registration required, no watermarks.

+Visit [aibackgroundremover.org](https://aibackgroundremover.org) to start using it for free!

 ## 🌟 Key Features